 2. Inspect your motorcycle.

 Before each ride, it’s a good idea to inspect your motorcycle.
 It’s even more important if you’re going on a long group ride.
 Click below for a detailed inspection checklist created by the Motorcycle Safety Foundation.

 When riding in a group, there are a variety of hand signals that can aid in communication and prevent injuries.
 Some hand signals include:

 - Slow down

 - Pull off

-For additional signals click here.
-If you ride with a group on a regular basis, consider purchasing a motorcycle intercom/Bluetooth headset.
+For additional signals, click here.
+If you ride with a group regularly, consider purchasing a motorcycle intercom/Bluetooth headset.